capitalone/datacompy/docs/source/developer_instructions.rst

 edgetest is a utility to help keep requirements up to date and ensure a subset of testing requirements still work.
 More on edgetest `here <https://github.com/capitalone/edgetest>`_.

-The ``setup.cfg`` has configuration details on how to run edgetest.
+The ``pyproject.toml`` has configuration details on how to run edgetest.
 This process can be automated via GitHub Actions.
 (A future addition, which will come soon).

 In order to execute edgetest locally you can run the following after install ``edgetest``:

 .. code-block:: bash

-    edgetest -c setup.cfg -r requirements.txt --export
+    edgetest -c pyproject.toml --export

-This should return output like the following and also updating ``requirements.txt``:
+This should return output like the following and also updating ``pyproject.toml``:

 .. code-block:: bash